(Disclosure: Some of the links below may be affiliate links)

 Compound interest is the greatest mathematical discovery of all time

-In fact, compound interest is very simple.
-It is interest over interest.
-Standard interest only gives interest over the principal.
-However, with compound interest, the principal includes the previous interest.
-That means that you get interests over an increasingly large principal capital.
-This may not sound like a big difference, but it is a big difference.
+Compound interest is straightforward to understand.
+Compound interest is interest over interest.
+Standard interest gives interest only to the principal.
+However, with compound interest, the principal includes all the previous interest you received.
+That means that you get interest over an increasingly large principal.
+It may not sound like a big difference, but it is significant.
 Compound interest will always return more than standard interest.

-But this is not magic, it is simple math as we will see in the next section.
+But this is not magic.
+Compound Interest is simple math, as seen in the next section.
 And almost everything compounds these days.
 Even though the results are great, I would hardly call that magic.

 Calculating the future value

 Now, we will have to do some math.
-Since interest is computed over the accumulated principal and not only the basic principal, it is a bit more complicated to compute the future value of your money than with standard interest where it is trivial.
+Since interest is computed over the accumulated principal and not only the basic principal, it is a bit more complicated to calculate the future value of your money than with standard interest, where it is trivial.

-First of all, it is necessary to know the interest (I) and the principal (P) of course.
+First of all, it is necessary to know the interest (I) and the principal (P), of course.
 But you also need to know the compounding period.
-That is the frequency of compounding, or when is the interest calculated.
-For most banks, compounding is done on a daily basis.
-If you want to compute compounding for the stock market, you need to take into account the average yearly returns as interest and a yearly period.
+That is the frequency of compounding or when the interest is calculated.
+For most banks, compounding is done daily.
+To compute compound interest for the stock market, you must consider the average yearly returns as interest and an annual period.